-For over 30 years, MSCI Barra has been constructing global equity benchmark indices that contribute to the international investment management process.
-These indices are designed to serve as relevant and accurate performance benchmarks and effective research and asset allocation tools, and are used as the basis for various investment vehicles designed to gain and/or manage exposure to international markets.
-As such, the MSCI Equity Index Series fulfills the needs of a wide variety of international investors.
-In constructing its equity indices, MSCI Barra consistently applies its equity index construction and maintenance methodology across developed and emerging markets.
+For over 30 years, MSCI has been constructing global equity benchmark indices that contribute to the international investment management process.
+These indices serve as relevant and accurate performance benchmarks, effective research and asset allocation tools, and are used as the basis for various investment vehicles designed to gain and/or manage exposure to international markets.
+As such, the MSCI Equity Index Series fulfill the investment needs of a wide variety of international investors.
+In constructing its equity indices, MSCI consistently applies its equity index construction and maintenance methodology across developed and emerging markets.
 This consistency of approach makes it possible to aggregate individual country and industry indices to create meaningful regional and composite benchmark indices for investing internationally.

-Since 1997, MSCI Barra has been serving the needs of international style investors with its Global Value and Growth Index Series.
-From 1997 to May 2003, the value and growth indices were constructed based on a single-dimensional framework that allocated securities in a MSCI Standard Country Index into either value or growth based on their Price to Book Value ratios (P/BV).
-After May 2003, MSCI Barra began to apply a two-dimensional framework for style segmentation in which value and growth securities are categorized using different attributes.
-In addition, multiple factors are used to identify value and growth characteristics.
+Since 1997, MSCI has been serving the investment needs of international style investors with its Global Value and Growth Index Series.
+From 1997 to May 2003, the value and growth indices have been constructed based on a single-dimensional framework that allocates securities in a MSCI Standard Country Index into either value or growth based on their Price to Book Value ratios (P/BV).

+As views on style definition and segmentation continue to develop, MSCI's methodology has also evolved to ensure that its value and growth indices remain reflective of the philosophy and state-of-the art thinking in international style investing.
+Effective as of the close of May 30, 2003, MSCI will apply a two-dimensional framework for style segmentation in which value and growth securities are categorized using different attributes.
+In addition, multiple factors are used to identify value and growth characteristics